jtopjian/terraform-provider-openstack-old/README.md

 `admin_pass` is enabled, but I haven't verified it yet.

-`networks_advanced` is available for advanced networking configuration.
+`network` is available for specific networking configuration.
 One or more of the following can be specified:

 ```
-networks_advanced {
+network {
   uuid: "94e12a2a-d692-4e6f-8e34-560e8a97ead5"
   # Not fully tested yet
   port: "(port uuid)"